Safeguarding and Wellbeing

 You can also download a copy of these below.

-E-safety is a required part of the National Curriculum across all key stages.
+Online safety is part of our curriculum across both key stages.

-E-safety is an integral part of children’s education in today’s digital world and is embedded in their school learning.
-We also strive to help our parents and children improve their own understanding of electronic safety issues to learn to use the Internet and all digital media safely and securely.
+Online Safety is an integral part of children’s education in today’s digital world and is embedded in their school learning.
+We strive to help our parents and children improve their own understanding of electronic safety issues to learn to use the Internet and all digital media safely and securely.

 - Ask your children to tell you about the sites they like to visit and what they enjoy doing online.